 The Junos OS CLI commands and statements follow a hierarchal organization and have a regular syntax.
 The Junos OS CLI provides the following features to simplify CLI use:

-Consistent command names—Commands that provide the same type of function have the same name, regardless of the software on which they are operating.
+Consistent command names—Commands that provide the same type of function have the same name, regardless of the specific device type on which they are operating.
 For example, all show commands display software information and statistics, and all clear commands erase various types of system information.

 Lists and short descriptions of available commands—Information about available commands is provided at each level of the CLI command hierarchy.
 If you type a question mark (?) at any level, you see a list of the available commands along with a short description of each.
 This means that if you already are familiar with the Junos OS or with other routing software, you can use many of the CLI commands without referring to the documentation.

 Command completion—Command completion for command names (keywords) and for command options is available at each level of the hierarchy.
 To complete a command or option that you have partially typed, press the Tab key or the Spacebar.
 If the partially typed letters begin a string that uniquely identifies a command, the complete command name appears.
 Otherwise, a beep indicates that you have entered an ambiguous command, and the possible completions are displayed.
 Completion also applies to other strings, such as filenames, interface names, usernames, and configuration statements.

 If you have typed the mandatory arguments for executing a command in the operational or configuration mode the CLI displays <[Enter]> as one of the choices when you type a question mark (?).
 This indicates that you have entered the mandatory arguments and can execute the command at that level without specifying any further options.
 Likewise, the CLI also displays <[Enter]> when you have reached a specific hierarchy level in the configuration mode and do not have to enter any more mandatory arguments or statements.